 Summary and Details¶

-- Translation workload estimation for a release branch across packages.
+- Translation update volume estimation for a product release at an early stage of a release cycle.
 It has three views: combined, detailed and language-wise.
 Combined will sum up translated and untranslated for all languages for a package.
 Detailed contains language wise %age representation.
-Language-wise shows translated and untranslated stats of a package for each language.
+Language-wise shows overall picture as well as translated, untranslated statistics of every package for each language.

-- Translation progress of a package for sync’d branches in all enabled languages.
-Package needs to get sync’d with Upstream Repository, Translation Platform and Build System to fill statistics.
+- Translation progress, gaps, errors of a package by syncing with source repositories, translation platforms and build systems.
+Package needs to get sync’d with all three to fill statistics.
 Stats are represented in tabular and graph forms, per language also.
-This shows translation treads of last few releases.
+This shows translation trends of last few releases.
 Summary highlights out-of-sync packages.

 - Translation Coverage